En Bloc Capsulectomy

 In 1999, The Institute of Medicine Committee on the Safety of Silicone conducted an extensive review of the available literature and concluded there was no demonstrated clear link between silicone implants and any systemic illness.
 There have been studies of many different sizes and designs to look at the safety of breast implants themselves.
 These have looked at specific autoimmune disorders and diseases.
 In aggregate, these studies show little to no links between breast implants and any disease.
 Studies of patients who have symptoms that they have related to their breast implants have not shown consistent laboratory abnormalities to define a distinct syndrome.
 To date, there has been very little in the way of research into this entity that has been labeled Breast Implant Illness (BII) by women with breast implants.

 BII is not new.
 Only the name is new.
 In the early 90s there was a great “scare” regarding breast implants and there was a moratorium on their use for years except for reconstructive purposes.
 Over the next 15 years the breast implant was the most studied medical device in the history of man!
-100,000s of women all over the world were studied.
-Dr. Jacobsen participated in the studies.
+100,000s of women all over the world were studies.
+Dr Jacobsen participated in the studies.
 NO connection between breast implant silicone and auto-immune diseases or other illnesses were discovered even remotely and as a result the FDA after exhaustive consideration re-approved the silicone implants for general use in 2006.

 You can read this report here: